Nikon D850 vs Sony A7R

 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the A7R has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A7R has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7R was succeeded by the Sony A7R II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D850 and the Sony A7R?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (45.4 vs 36.2MP) with a 12% higher linear resolution.

 - Better image quality: Scores markedly higher (5 points) in the DXO overall assessment.

 - More dynamic range: Captures a larger spectrum of light and dark details (0.7 EV of extra DR).

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.75x vs 0.71x).

 - Easier setting verification: Features an LCD display on top to control shooting parameters.